dev-saeddaoud/Pie-Chart/README.md

  - Svelte: to control the DOM **and** transitions using svelte built-in transition capabilities
  - D3: to do calculations based on the input data to be rendered on the DOM using svelte
  - TypeScript: for type safty
- - CSS: for styling and responsiveness
+ - CSS: for styling and responsive design

 ## Features
  - Displaying the total income and expenses on a pie chart